-At Sedation and Implant Dentistry Irvine, we can transform your ordinary smile into something truly beautiful.
+At Total Care Implant Dentistry, we can transform your ordinary smile into something truly beautiful.
 If you are tired of having yellow or stained teeth, you are not alone.
 In our high tech dental offices, we can perform an in-office whitening treatment with dramatic results.
 Your teeth can become eight shades whiter or more in a single sitting.
 The lasers essentially activate the whitening solution that is placed on your teeth.
 This means that your teeth will whiten much faster than if you treated them at home.
 While the results are stunning, the procedure is still entirely safe, making it an excellent solution for improving your appearance.
 You can also whiten your teeth using custom-made whitening trays, and while this works, it can take a week or two to achieve the same results that we can get in an hour.
 When trying to decide which option to select, consider how much time you have to spend whitening your teeth and whether or not you have an immediate event that you want your teeth whitened for.
 If you are pressed for time, you should definitely have an in-office laser whitening treatment.
 We can schedule you and improve your smile in time for a new job interview, family vacation, wedding, etc.

 Questions Answered on This Page

 People Also Ask